Kirkley

-Kirkley is a district within the town of Lowestoft in the East Suffolk district of the English county of Suffolk.
+Kirkley is an area of the town of Lowestoft in the East Suffolk district of the English county of Suffolk.
 It is located south of the centre of Lowestoft and the town's harbour and Lake Lothing.
 Kirkley was originally an independent village but is now part of the urban conurbation of Lowestoft.
-In 1901 the parish had a population of 6465.
+In 2011 the ward had a population of 7,439.

 History

-Kirkley was briefly mentioned in the Domesday Book at which time it formed part of King William's estates and was held by Roger Bigot.
+Kirkley was briefly mentioned in the Domesday Book at which time it formed part of William the Conqueror's estates and was held by Roger Bigot.
 The area is described as a village with a population of around 433 by Suckling in 1846, with its main industry being fishing.

-The former parish church is dedicated to St Peter and St John Church.
+The former parish church is dedicated to St Peter and St John.
 The church had fallen into disrepair by 1640, with restoration taking place at some point in the 18th Century.

 In 1847, from his base at Somerleyton Hall, entrepreneur Samuel Morton Peto brought the railway to Lowestoft.
 A new resort was built by Peto in the then rural parish of Kirkley and along the south beach.
 Peto sponsored construction of St John's church on the corner of Belvedere Road for the inhabitants of the new town.
 This was damaged by flooding and finally demolished in 1977.

 Peto's legacy can be seen throughout Kirkley, including Wellington Terrace and Gardens (where there is a commemorative plaque to him), period seafront houses and Kensington Gardens.
 Kirkley is also the site of Britten House, a large Victorian house in Kirkley Cliff Road where the composer Benjamin Britten was born in 1913.

+In 1901 the parish had a population of 6,465.
 On 1 April 1907 the parish was abolished and merged with Lowestoft.